kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-20-the-fawn-engine-post.md

 I could (and probably should) go into a lot more detail about specifics of these (and other) games - if only to do them justice rather than deliver dismissive soundbites - but that will be a post for another time.

+So, the point of this long rambling post is that I'm thinking of making a Roguelike, bringing in some of the things I've learned from working in the A.I. field from the past few years.
+Currently this involves working on various support libraries that will make up the bones of the game.

+I'll talk about this in future posts, but I announce the name of the engine I'm building...
+The "Flexible Architecture for World-building and Narrative".
+{% endcapture %}

+{% assign imagePath = "/assets/images/fawn_engine_logo.png" | relative_url %}
+{% include post-image.liquid imagePath=imagePath content=content altText="FAWN Engine Logo" %}